day8/lein-git-inject/README.md

   - the short ref (SHA) for the commit referenced by that latest tag: "g975b"
   - an indication that there are uncommitted changes: "dirty"  (or absent)

-This middleware will construct a `version` from these four values, at build-time, using two rules:
+This middleware will construct `the constructed version` from these four values, at build-time, using two rules:
-  - when the "ahead" count is 0, and the repo is not dirty, the `version` will be the tag (eg: `1.0.4`)
+  - when the "ahead" count is 0, and the repo is not dirty, `the constructed version` will be the tag (eg: `1.0.4`)
-  - when the "ahead" count is non-zero, or the repo is dirty, the `version` will be the tag suffixed with `-<ahead-count>-<short-ref>-SNAPSHOT`, e.g. `1.0.4-3-g975b-SNAPSHOT`
+  - when the "ahead" count is non-zero, or the repo is dirty, `the constructed version` will be the tag suffixed with `-<ahead-count>-<short-ref>-SNAPSHOT`, e.g. `1.0.4-3-g975b-SNAPSHOT`

 ## Latest Tag?

-So far, we have said that a `version` is constructed using the "latest tag".
+So far, we have said that `the constructed version` is made using the "latest tag".
 While that's often true, it is not the full story.

 The full truth is:
   1. what's used is the latest "version tag" found in the commit history